ZeroDeth/derekkedziora.github.io/_posts/2017-01-22-the-advanced-paradox.md

 ---
 title: The Advanced Paradox
-description: Tips on how to breaking through the advanced learner plateau
+description: Tips on how to break through the advanced learner plateau
 tags:
   - advanced students
   - failure